 -Dfile.encoding=UTF-8, so they will not experience any change.

-UTF-8 after more than twenty years may be significant.
+UTF-8 after more than 20 years may be significant.
+The most obvious risk is that applications which implicitly depend on the default charset (e.g., by not passing an explicit charset argument to APIs) will behave incorrectly when processing data produced when the default charset was unspecified.
+A further risk is that data corruption may silently occur.
 We expect the main impact will be to users of Windows in Asian locales, and possibly some server environments in Asian and other locales.
 Possible scenarios include:

-If an application that has been running for years with SJIS as the default charset is upgraded to a JDK release that uses UTF-8 as the default charset then it will experience problems when reading files that are encoded in
+windows-31jas the default charset is upgraded to a JDK release that uses UTF-8 as the default charset then it will experience problems when reading files that are encoded in

--Dfile.encoding=COMPATwill force the default charset to be SJIS until the application is updated or the file is converted to UTF-8.
+windows-31juntil the application is updated or the files are converted to UTF-8.